-Most of the top five existing demand occupations are related to customer service and hospitality.
+Four of the top five existing demand occupations are related to customer service and hospitality.
 The only exception is farmworkers and laborers, crop, nursery, and greenhouse workers.

-Combined food preparation and serving workers, including fast food, is the top existing demand occupation, with 1,037 projected total job openings between 2015 and 2023.
+Retail Salespersons, is the top existing demand occupation, with 2,162 projected total job openings between 2017 and 2025.